 - 3-4 tbsp low sodium soy sauce or tamari*

 - 1/4-3/4 cup water (or more as needed)

 - Optional: 2 tsp chili garlic sauce and/or 1/2 tsp ground ginger

 - Bring a large pot of water to a boil and cook noodles according to package instructions.

 - Finely mince the garlic and add to a saute pan with 1 tbsp of oil.
 Any oil will work here, I used olive.

 - Saute over low heat for 2-3 minutes or until golden brown.

-- Add in all remaining sauce ingredients and whisk together until smooth, adding more water as needed to reach your desired consistency.
+- Remove from heat and add in all remaining sauce ingredients and whisk together until smooth, adding more water as needed to reach your desired consistency.
 How much you need will depend on the peanut butter you used as well as your personal preference.

 - Taste and add more soy sauce, sriracha, or any other seasonings as desired.